 With its 400 years of age, there is something very peculiar about the balete tree in Siquijor.
 Besides its grandiose appearance, there is a freshwater spring emanating from its roots.
 This prompted the locals to construct a pool adjacent to the tree, to capture the water.
 And since they stocked it with Garra rufa (Doctor fish), it works as a fish spa!
 While the tree is perfectly visible from the street, they will charge you 10PHP to get closer.
 However, once you’re in you get the fish spa for free!

 3. Lugnason Falls

-Lugnason Falls are located on the South West part of the island and are about a 20 minute ride from San Juan.
+Lugnason Falls is located on the South-West part of the island and are about a 20-minute ride from San Juan.
 There is no entrance fee and depending on when you arrive, you might be required to pay 10PHP for the parking.
 Once you park, start making your way down towards the waterfall.
-You will walk through some forest, but there are signs pointing you to the right direction all the time.
+You will walk through some forest, but there are signs pointing you in the right direction all the time.
 If you have more time, then you can opt to visit some of the Zodiac Falls here as well – it’s the same location.

 If you are not into rope swings, then I suggest you come to this waterfall about an hour before sunset.
 The crowds will have gone home and you can enjoy the place all by yourself.